spesmilo/electrumx/README.md

 ### Releases

-ElectrumX is generally mature software and usually running git HEAD in production is fine.
-Alternatively, conservative people can run from the latest tag, for which there are also releases on PyPI:
+Running from the latest git tag is always a safe bet, for which there are also releases on PyPI:
 ```
 $ pip install e-x
 ```